Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Monte Carlo Simulation

 and

 where $\dbinom{\hat{\alpha}_{g}(\tau )}{\hat{\beta}_{1g}(\tau )}$ denotes the estimate from the $g$-th simulation replication.
 For comparison, we also report the CQIV-DR estimates which are computed using Algorithm 1 of \citet{chernozhukov2015quantile}.
-As shown in both tables, the SCFCQ method outperforms the CQIV-DR method in estimating the distributional effects, yielding negligible bias and smaller RMSE values.
+As shown in both tables, the TNS method outperforms the CQIV-DR method in estimating the distributional effects, yielding negligible bias and smaller RMSE values. \begin{landscape}

-Second, RMSE of the SCFCQ estimator decreases substantially as the sample size increases.
+\end{landscape} Second, RMSE of the TNS estimator decreases substantially as the sample size increases.
 When the sample size increases from $250$ to $1000$, they are almost halved in accordance with the $\sqrt{n}$-asymptotic normality of $ \dbinom{\hat{\alpha}(\tau )}{\hat{\beta}(\tau )}$ established in Theorem \ref {Thm5}.

 Third, the unknown function is approximated by a raw polynomial series in Table \ref{table1}, and by a B-spline series in Table \ref{table2}.
-They imply that the SCFCQ estimator is robust to basis functions.
+The similar performance implies that the TNS estimator is robust to basis functions.

-Finally, Tables \ref{table1}-\ref{table2}, together with tables in the supplementary materials, evaluate the performance of the SCFCQ estimator under different values of $J$.
+Finally, more numerical results are available in the supplementary materials.
+Together with Tables \ref{table1}-\ref{table2}, they evaluate the performance of the TNS estimator under different values of $J$.
 By Table \ref{table1} ($J_{p}=3$) and the first supplementary table ($J_{p}=2$), we find that biases generally decrease as the order increases from $2$ to $3$.
-Moreover, if the order of the spline basis is fixed, the SCFCQ method exhibits robust performance with $J_{k}=2,3,4$.
+Moreover, if the order of the spline basis is fixed, the TNS method exhibits robust performance with $J_{k}=2,3,4$.